PRACTICE · AI LAW

 Principles · 01

 Every engagement is composed against these commitments.
-They shape the agreements we draft, the protections we add, and the questions we ask before signing.
+They shape the protections we add, the questions we ask, and the document that leaves the file.

 § 01